aash591/whatsapp-auth-system-nextjs-supabase/README.md

 ---

-**Security Note**: This application implements enterprise-grade security features.
-Make sure to review and customize the security settings according to your specific requirements.
+**Security Note**: Make sure to review and customize the security settings according to your specific requirements.